ASC 2022 Logo no tagline 300

 5. Evaluate pass rates with competing methods to consider candidate impact

-Best of all, this is available for free: simply fill out the form on the right and you will receive an email to download the spreadsheet.
+Best of all, this is available for free: simply fill out the form on the right and you can download the spreadsheet.

 Standard setting is the process of setting a cutscore or passing point on an exam, typically to indicate some sort of mastery.
 For example, by passing the test you might be considered certified to work in a profession or eligible to interview for a certain job.
 Obviously, there are important stakes associated with such exams, so it is not defensible to pick an arbitrary score as the cutscore.
 For example, you can’t just pick 70% because that’s what was considered passing on your 5th grade spelling tests.
 If you are making a criterion-referenced interpretation of the scores, you need a criterion-referenced method of setting the cutscore.